Zentropivity/fixed_math/README.md

 at your option.

-## Contributing

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+### AI training

+Additionally, content - code, media, audio, text, images - in this repository (https://github.com/Zentropivity/fixed_math) may only be used for AI training after paying a one-time fee of 5000 USD to the maintainer through Github Sponsors (https://github.com/sponsors/Zentropivity).
+You may fork this repository and remove this restriction at your own discretion.

-## Attribution
+### Attribution

 We use code modified from [cordic](https://github.com/sebcrozet/cordic), licensed as BSD-3-Clause:

 - [LICENSE_CORDIC](third_party/LICENSE_CORDIC).

+### Your Contributions

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.